Carreau/ipython-wiki/Code-blocks-and-other-ideas.md

     ...
 ```

-This only really addresses cases 3 and 5 above.
+This only really addresses case 3 above.
 It doesn't allow preserving the AST of simple expressions, only of functions or classes.
 And it doesn't make it any easier to reorder code as required in case 1.

 ## Context managers